gyjong/workplace/README.md

-this is Kenny Jung's Repository will record the activities during aiffel data scientist course
+this is Kenny Jung's Repository and will record the activities during aiffel data scientist course